rradhakr-git/UdacityDRLBanana/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

+### Udacity project review

+The project is very well implemented and meets the specifications!
+Impressive work spending time to understand and implementing DQN to solve the Navigation environment!
+Congratulations on completing the project.
+The agent performs well and solves the environment by achieving an average score of +15.04 (over 100 episodes) in 947 episodes.
+The model seems to be very efficient with three hidden layers.
+Good work using relu activation in the hidden layers.
+A very good submission overall!

 ### Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: